Where science and compassion cure

 Therefore, it appears that leaving a hyperthyroid cat untreated (or poorly regulated with methimazole) may be detrimental to long-term kidney function.
 However, treating and curing hyperthyroidism may help to preserve remaining kidney function.

 We will review your cat’s kidney tests and urinalysis prior to admitting your cat to Hypurrcat.
-If we find any signs of CKD, we will begin prophylactic measures to control the kidney disease while your cat is being treated.
+If we find any signs of chronic kidney disease, we will begin prophylactic measures to control the kidney disease while your cat is being treated.
 Even in cats with healthy kidneys, we always repeat kidney tests at the end of the treatment to ensure that kidney function has not deteriorated.

 Again, if kidney disease does develop, it is not caused by the radioiodine.
 It was present before the treatment, but was masked by the hyperthyroidism.